galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >    - *"Single-end or paired-end reads"*: `Paired-end (as collection)`
 >        - {% icon param-collection %} *"RNA-Seq FASTQ/FASTA paired reads"*: `Trimmed samples` (output of **fastp** {% icon tool %})
 >    - *"Custom or built-in reference genome"*: `Use reference genome from history and create temporary index`
->        - {% icon param-file %} *"Select a reference genome"*: `GRCh38.p13.genome.fa.gz`
+>        - {% icon param-file %} *"Select a reference genome"*: `GRCh38.p13.chrom5.fasta.gz`
 >        - *"Build index with or without known splice junctions annotation"*: `build index with gene-model`
->            - {% icon param-file %} *"Gene model (gff3,gtf) file for splice junctions"*: `gencode.v43.annotation.gtf.gz`
+>            - {% icon param-file %} *"Gene model (gff3,gtf) file for splice junctions"*: `GRCh38.p13.chrom5.gtf`
 >
 {: .hands_on}

-This first **RNA STAR** run generates three collections: logs, alignments in BAM format, and a collection of BED files with informtion about splice junction coordinates.
+This first **RNA STAR** run generates three collections: logs, alignments in BAM format, and a collection of BED files with information about splice junction coordinates.
 Now we will use  process the collection of BED files with the objective of filtering non-canonical (column 5 > 0), unannotated (column 6 == 0) junction sites and junctions supported by too few reads (column 7 > 2).

 > <hands-on-title> Pre-processing of splice junction coordinatesR</hands-on-title>
 > 1. {% tool [Concatenate datasets](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_cat/0.1.1) %} with the following parameters: